jamie-anson/MIse-en-place/mise-en-place-output/context-cards/mainView.md

 ### `getNonce`

-**Summary:** The `getNonce()` function generates a unique, random string used to ensure security by preventing replay attacks or double submission of forms within the Review and Rating System.
+**Summary:** The `getNonce` function generates a unique, random nonce value likely used for enhancing security, such as preventing cross-site request forgery or other security vulnerabilities related to form submissions on the contact page.

 **Signature:** `function getNonce()`